 - Erik Schlopy on USST “A” Team, Lauren Ross, Chip Knight and Jimmy Cochran on “C” Team, and Jessica Kelley named to the “D” Team.

 - Hannah Allen named to 2004-2005 VARA Team.
 Mike Leach is recipient of VARA Volunteer of the Year Award.

 - MMSC win VARA Cup Trophy, awarded to the top JIII and JIV team in Vermont, based on results at the State Championships.

-- Andrew Shaw is elected to University of Vermont Hall Fame.
+- Andrew Shaw joins Aunt Ann Shaw in the University of Vermont Hall Fame.

 - The MMSC develops new and improved website.

 - Annual Hall of Fame Dinner/Auction celebrates past MMSC Olympians: Tiger Shaw, Rosie Fortna, Billy Kidd, Madi Springer-Miller Kraus, Marvin Moriarty, Bud Keane, Jesse Hunt, Harper Phillips, Gordie Eaton, Marilyn Shaw-McMahon, Rip McManus, Erik Schlopy, Chip Knight, and Nancy Bell-Johnstone.
 Nine of these athletes attend to share memories.

 - Twelve athletes with MMSC ties are named to the 2005-2006 VARA Team: Alison Martini, Annie Rendall, Robbie Kelley, Casey Giebink, Chip Knight (USST), Erik Schlopy (USST), Jimmy Cochran (USST), Lauren Ross (USST), Tim Kelley (USST), Kara Crow (USST), and Ellie Anderson (BMA).